|Check us out on Instagram #beercanmuseum

 |Beer Can Museum Collection

-Welcome to the East Taunton Beer Can Museum, South of Boston, as seen in Reader's Digest and as
+Welcome to the Beer Can Museum, South of Boston, as seen in Reader's Digest - and as seen on WCVB-ABC

 |Cans and more cans